gajus/eslint-plugin-jsdoc/README.md

 function quux () {

 }
-// Message: Sentence must end with a period.
+// Message: Sentences must end with a period.

 /**
  * `foo` is a variable